 - Sedimentation Basin D, located at the far north end of the County area, which receives run-on from the native canyons north of the landfill area; - Sedimentation Basin B, located on the east side of the County area, which receives runoff from the native East Canyon area and from portions of the landfill area.
 Basin B is concrete-lined and has a discharge structure designed to level out peak discharges of stormwater; - Sedimentation Basin A, located on the west side of the County area, which receives run-on from slope and canyon areas west of the landfill area, and runoff from portions of the landfill area on the County side.
-Basin A is lined with concrete; - East Perimeter Drainage Channel, is currently completed from Basin D to the Terminal Basin.
+Basin A is lined with concrete: - East Perimeter Drainage Channel is currently completed from Basin D to the Terminal Basin.
 The final phase of this channel improvement was completed in September 2012; - Terminal Sedimentation Basin, located near the site entrance at San Fernando Road.
 All surface water discharge from the site passes through this concrete-lined basin, which is designed to manage the peak flow from the 100-year storm and discharge no greater flow than the prelandfill condition of the site. - West Perimeter Drainage Channel is currently completed from Basin D to Basin A. It presently discharges to the interim interior drainage system, as described in the following section.
 When completed, the West Perimeter Drainage Channel will collect all drainage from the west side of the Closed City Landfill and discharge directly to the Terminal Basin.
-Construction of Phase 1 of the West Drainage Channel is scheduled for 2016; Phase 2 will be scheduled for 2017.
+Construction of Phase 1 of the West Drainage Channel is tentatively scheduled for 2016.
+Phase 2 of the West Drainage Channel will be constructed after the completion of Phase 1.